 Instron (YTE Results)

 The Instron device specializes in running a tensile also known as a tension test.
 This product also develops the yielding tensile elongation results.
-When properly conducting the tension test, it will inform the tester the strength of the product being tested, how long the width of the sample will extend before splitting in half, and it will help to determine what the material will yield and tensile strength.
+When properly conducting the tension test, it will inform the tester of the strength of the product being tested, how long the width of the sample will extend before splitting in half, and it will help determine what the material will yield and tensile strength.
 Elastic deformation is found after the stress is removed and the sample returns to its usual state before the load was initially applied.
 Elongation is also gathered from this product during testing.

 ARL Fisons 3460 AES (Metal Analyzer)